rpoleski/MulensModel/examples/example_16/TO_DO.md

 https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py

 # TO DO:
- - lack of outputfiles_basename - see https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/solve.py
- - flux info - pymultinest
+ - flux info - pymultinest - search for HERE
  - self._return_fluxes = False is currnetly used
  - _parse_fitting_parameters_MultiNest() - we need more parameters there
  - print info on different modes, including posterior mode probability